 Make your own fresh, handmade pasta in the comfort of your own home with this easy, no egg dough, pici pasta!
 The pici is doused in a creamy, umami rich sauce with a special ingredient - black garlic - and fresh basil.

 I know.
 Trust me, I know.
 You're like "what the heck is black garlic???"
 It's not the most popular ingredient because in the U.S. but I've seen it make it's way into Asian and Italian restaurants in NYC.

 Black garlic is NOT fermented.
 White garlic bulbs are aged in a controlled environment over the course of a few weeks or even months until it turns inky black in color.
-At this point, the flavors and texture have completely transformed.
-It no longer smells as strong as white garlic, tastes a lot milder, it’s sweet and umami-rich, and the texture is soft and sticky.
+At this point, the black garlic's flavor and texture have completely transformed.
+It no longer smells as strong as white garlic, tastes a lot milder, it's sweet and umami-rich, and the texture is soft and sticky.